alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 ## Customisation

-Node definitions can be overridden with a `nodes.local.json` file that is merged on top of all other node definitions.
+Node definitions can be overridden with a `nodes.local.json` file in the vagrant-govuk directory that is merged on top of all other node definitions.

 To increase the amount of RAM on a PuppetMaster for example:
 ```json